ibexa/documentation-user/docs/personalization/segment_management.md

 With segment groups you can assign users to different recommendation groups based on data gathered, and deliver recommendations to these user groups.

-The **Segment** list displays only active segments and is generated from the events collected for relevant history (the actual data from recommendation engine, not what is added using the Back Office).
+The **Segment** list displays only active segments and is generated from the events collected for relevant history (the actual data from recommendation engine, not what was added in the Back Office).

-The value of each segment is transfered to the event.
+The value of each segment is transferred to the event.

-Models are displayed only for a selected time period.
+Models are displayed only for a selected period of time.
-If a group is inactive for a certain period of time, the segments get an `Inactive` status and cannot be used.
+If a group is inactive for a certain time, the segments get an `Inactive` status and can't be used.

 ![Time period](img/models_time_period.png "Time period configuration")